This is a detailed book summary of Atomic Habits by James Clear.

 In Atomic Habits (Amazon), James Clear outlines “an easy and proven way to build good habits and break bad ones.”

-Here’s an outline of this summary (click a link to jump to that section below):
+Book Summary Contents: click a link to jump to that section below

 - Purpose of the Book